 Josh Heikkila is the PC(USA) regional liaison for West Africa, where he facilitates partner relationships, implements regional strategies and supports the work of other mission personnel.
-“When we strive to live together as brothers and sisters in Jesus Christ, our faith is deepened and strengthened despite our cultural differences, and we become better disciples of Jesus Christ,” Josh says.
-“In partnership, not only do we learn how the Holy Spirit has given us gifts to use for the common good, but we also come to see spiritual gifts in others, and we learn to appreciate how these gifts can enrich our mutual Christian life.”
+Josh says, “In partnership, not only do we learn how the Holy Spirit has given us gifts to use for the common good, but we also come to see spiritual gifts in others, and we learn to appreciate how these gifts can enrich our mutual Christian life.”

 Serving Christ together in Cuba

 David and Josey are working in partnership with the Presbyterian Reformed Church in Cuba.
 David is teaching New Testament and Greek at the Evangelical Theological Seminary in Matanzas, while Josey is assisting the Cuban church in Christian education efforts.
-"Our earliest memories of our sense of call to ministry have been in the area of education," David says.
 As natives of Puerto Rico, David and Josey share some ethnic and cultural affinities with the people of Cuba.
 They developed an appreciation for the country through Cuban friends and mentors in the years prior to their mission appointment.
 David and Josey sense a call to be a part of a new sense of hope that's emerging in the Cuban church and society.

 Serving at Tenwek Hospital in Kenya, Africa

 Share the love of Jesus Christ through medical and spiritual care

 Encourage through a ministry to prisoners, ex-prisoners, and correctional staffers

 Participate in the life and culture of the local community